Electric Embers: Handcrafted hosting, powering the fires of change

 We don’t have cpanel.
 For most purposes we believe you won’t feel the lack, as you can make any technical requests to us and have them fulfilled promptly and unfailingly, and with the benefit of our wide-ranging technical knowledge, which may save you from innocent mistakes.

-Will my web site pass PCI compliance scans required by my credit card processor?
+Will my web site pass security/PCI scans required by my credit card processor or insurance company?

-Unfortunately, we cannot always guarantee your web hosting environment here will be 100% PCI-compliant.
-For your site to pass PCI compliance scans, you would have to have more control over the hosting environment than we are able to grant you as a hosting customer.
+Unfortunately, we cannot always guarantee your web hosting environment here will be 100% PCI-compliant – or that it will get a passing grade on a scan even if it is compliant.
+For your site to reliably pass PCI compliance scans, you would have to have more control over the hosting environment than we are able to grant you as a hosting customer.
+And because of the way our FreeBSD operating system handles system software patches and version numbers, PCI scans will often incorrectly identify security patches as missing when in fact they have been applied here.

 We run a fully updated and secured version of FreeBSD operating system, and we update all installed software with any available security fix as soon as we feasibly can.
 But sometimes a vulnerability rated as critical by PCI compliance vendors is given a much lower priority by the developers of the affected software, so there is no available fix for some time.
 In other cases, in order to preserve compatibility and usability for all our users, we have to move slowly and carefully in switching the version of a given piece of software in response to a very low-risk vulnerability.
 During any of these intervals, there is no way for us to offer PCI compliance.